 There may be paddle shifters behind the rim of the steering wheel, or there may be a slap-shift option with the center-console shifter

-Functionally, A DCT is two manual transmissions working together, thus the common name of “dual-clutch” transmission.
+Functionally, a DCT is two manual transmissions working together, thus the common name of “dual-clutch” transmission.

 Dual-clutch transmissions are most commonly found on higher-end, enthusiast-oriented cars, such as Lamborghini, Porsche, and BMW.